Over 300 illustrations in full color.

 This book is also available in hardcover from the MAA Store.

 * As a textbook, Visual Group Theory does have DRM.
-Our DRM protected PDFs can be downloaded to three computers.
-Please note that the secure PDFs will open only on the Mac and Windows operating systems. iOS (iPad & iPhone) and Linux are not supported at this time.
-Click here for more information..
+Our DRM protected PDFs can be downloaded to three computers. iOS and Android tablets can open secure PDFs using the AWReader app (available in the App Store and the Play Store).
+The iOS app uses the native iPad PDF reader so it is a very basic reader, no frills.
+Linux is not supported at this time for our secure PDFs.

 Electronic ISBN: 9781614441021